Essential B2B content marketing trends

 The dynamics of publishers and the media is no longer about pitching publications with the hope that they run your story, it’s completely changed.

 Now, it’s more about contributing stories to publications, and in some cases, simply paying for space.
-In other words, it’s about giving your content to a 3rd party publication that would have it commissioned on their own.
+In other words, it’s about giving your content to a third-party publication that would have it commissioned on their own.

 If done well, a contributed content program can help a brand win in the earned media arena.